Wisdom Teeth Extraction: How to Prevent Pain and Avoid Complications

 It usually takes 45 to an hour to complete the process.
 Here’s a brief overview:

-- Stitches: In some cases, stitches may be used to close the gum incision.
+3. Stitches: In some cases, stitches are used to close the incision.
+These may dissolve on their own or be removed later.

 Post-Operative Care